linroger/FinanceCompendium/II. Economics/International/International Economics/Part 6 - Exchange Rates/Chapter 13 - Introduction to Exchange Rates.md

 Scenario 2 Moving to the next column, the Hong Kong dollar has depreciated against the pound compared with scenario 1: it takes more HK $ (16 instead of 15) to buy £1.
 In contrast, the U.S. dollar has appreciated against the pound: it takes fewer dollars (1.9 instead of 2.0) to buy £1.
 At the new exchange rates, the cost of the New York tux has gone up to £2,105 (4,000/1.9), and the Hong Kong tux has fallen to £1,875 (30,000/16).
 Hong Kong now has the lowest price.

-Scenario 3 Compared with scenario 1, the Hong Kong dollar has appreciated: it takes fewer \(HK to buy \)1 (14 instead of 15), and the price of the Hong Kong tax has risen to \(2,143\) (30,000/14).
-The U.S. dollar, on the other hand, has depreciated: it takes more dollars (2.1 instead of 2) to buy \)1.
-With the dollar's depreciation, New York now has the best price of \(1,905\) (4,000/2.1).
+Scenario 3 Compared with scenario 1, the Hong Kong dollar has appreciated: it takes fewer HK\$ to buy £1 (14 instead of 15), and the price of the Hong Kong tux has risen to £2,143 (30,000/14).
+The U.S. dollar, on the other hand, has depreciated: it takes more dollars (2.1 instead of 2) to buy £1.
+With the dollar's depreciation, New York now has the best price of £1,905 (4,000/2.1).

 Scenario 4 In this case, compared with scenario 1, the pound has depreciated against both of the other currencies, and they have each appreciated against the pound.
 It takes fewer Hong Kong dollars (14 instead of 15) and fewer U.S. dollars (1.9 instead of 2.0) to buy £1.
 Now London has the bargain price of £2,000 and the other cities have higher prices.

 This example illustrates a key point.
-We assumed that while exchange rates may change, the prices of goods in each country are fixed in the short run (in domestic-
+We assumed that while exchange rates may change, the prices of goods in each country are fixed in the short run (in domestic-currency terms).

-currency terms).
 An economist would say the prices are sticky in the short run, and, as we see later, this is not an unreasonable assumption.
 Given that assumption, changes in exchange rates will cause changes in the common-currency prices of goods from different countries.

 Generalizing The same logic applies to any exchange rate.
 All else equal, when the prices of goods are constant in each country, the following conclusions will apply: